A nurse, who was out shopping, jumps in to deliver a baby at Target

 The Georgia woman was shopping at her neighborhood Target this week when she went into labor.
 Lucky for her, Caris Lockwood happened to be there at the same time.
 And Lockwood is a labor and delivery nurse.

-So, right by the store's entrance, Lockwood putting her experience to work.
-And with an assist from Target employees, she delivered St. Preux's baby : a healthy 7 lb.
-10 oz boy.
+So, right by the store's entrance, Lockwood put her experience to work.
+And with an assist from Target employees, she delivered St. Preux's baby: a healthy 7 lb., 10 oz. boy named Maleek.

 "Caris was God-sent and amazing.
 She was sweet and caring and exceeded everyone's expectations.
 She went way over far and beyond," St. Preux said after the delivery, according to a statement from Piedmont Healthcare.
 That's the hospital where Lockwood works.

+"I'm grateful to God she and her sweet baby boy were safe," Lockwood told CNN.
+"It was a gift to me to be able to help."

-CNN was unable to reach the new mom or Lockwood.
+CNN was unable to reach St. Preux.